giantswarm/docs/src/content/getting-started/install-an-application/_index.md

 You can see that several applications already exist for the workload cluster `test01`.
 Most of the apps run directly in the workload cluster itself.
 The operator which actually deploys the applications to the workload clusters is running on the management cluster and is called `app-operator`.
 Learn more about this process [in this guide]({{< relref "/vintage/platform-overview/app-platform/" >}}).

-## Step 2: Install an ingress nginx controller
+## Step 2: Install an ingress nginx controller {#install-ingress-controller}

-Before we install our publicly accessible `hello-world` app, we need to have an ingress controller running in the cluster.
-The ingress controller is responsible for routing the incoming traffic to the correct service in the cluster and make it available to the public.
+Before installing the `hello-world` app, an ingress controller must be running in the cluster.
+The ingress controller is responsible for routing the incoming traffic to the correct service in the cluster and make it available publicly.

 To know which applications are available for customers we've extended the platform with two custom resources.
 First resource is the [`AppCatalog`]({{< relref "/vintage/use-the-api/management-api/crd/appcatalogs.application.giantswarm.io/" >}}) which is a recipient to collect application definitions that are available to install in the workload clusters.
 The second is the [`AppCatalogEntry`]({{< relref "/vintage/use-the-api/management-api/crd/appcatalogentries.application.giantswarm.io.md" >}}) which is the representation of the application definition which has a version defined.